American Heart Association Executive Assistant in Houston, Texas

 Working independently and within a team on special nonrecurring and ongoing projects.
 Acts as project manager for special projects, which may include planning and coordinating multiple presentations and disseminating information.

-Coordinates travel and regional meetings.
+Coordinates Board and key monthly committee meetings.

 Performs desktop publishing and creates and develops visual presentations and proposals.

-Acts as a liaison with within the region and national center.
+Acts as a liaison with other departments.

 Types and designs general correspondence, memos, charts, tables, graphs, spreadsheets, etc. Proofreads copy for spelling, grammar and layout, making appropriate changes.
 Responsible for accuracy and clarity of final copy.